Jobst Lab

 Xiaolei Li

 Xiaolei Li obtained her B.Eng. from Ocean University of China.
 Since joining MUN, she has completed an M.Sc. degree focused on modelling the environmental fate of contaminants.
-Her current research promises to increase our knowledge of industrial pollution in Canada.
+Her research led to the development of a new way to find unknown contaminants, such as PFAS (perfluoroalkyl substances).

 Roshanak Amiri